 Whether you live in the Tidewater, Piedmont, Blue Ridge Mountain, Valley and Ridge or the Appalachian Plateau region of Virginia, if you are thinking about privately selling your used car or truck, you’ve come to the right place.
-We’ve outlined below the 5 steps required to sell a car in the state of Virginia.
+We’ve outlined below the five steps and forms required for how to sell a car in the state of Virginia.

 In Virginia, private vehicle owners can sell or display to sell up to five total vehicles over a 12 consecutive month time period.
 Any vehicles above five within that time period requires the seller to become a licensed an authorized dealer in Virginia.
 According to Virginia’s DMV, one out of every three car sales is between two private individuals, rather than between a buyer and an authorized automotive dealer.
 This is why hundreds of thousands of private vehicle owners from Virginia have used Autotrader to sell their car.
 Most U.S. states consider the vehicle title a legal document which is why it is advised to use the legal names (no nicknames) of both parties involved along with legible handwriting using a black or blue ink.
 Mistakes, errors and using correction fluid like White Out may void the document so be careful and take your time filling it out.